nus-cs2103-AY2425S1/tp/docs/UserGuide.md

    <br></br>

 #### _Windows Users_
-7. Use windows search and type Terminal, click on open.
+7. Use windows search and type Terminal, click on open. <br>
    ![windowsterminal](images/WindowsTerminal.png)
 <br></br>
-You will see a window like this.
+You will see a window like this. <br>
    ![openwindows](images/OpenWindowsTerminal.png)

 8. Click into the folder created in step 3.
-Click on the empty space of the bar located at the top and copy the file path.
+Click on the empty space of the bar located at the top and copy the file path. <br>
    ![windowsfilepath](images/Windowsfilepath.png)
     _file path here is highlighted in blue_
    <br></br>